farwater-create/season-8-modpack/README.md

 If you make changes to the server mods or the client modpack, make sure to check and modify both if neccesary.

+Always make sure to run `packwiz refresh` when making changes.
+This updates the `index.toml`.

 ## Requirements

 - [Packwiz](https://packwiz.infra.link/tutorials/creating/getting-started/)